-Markov equivalence of two chain graphs means that the missing edges in the two graphs lead to the same set of independencies, i.e. specify an identical independence structure.
-For different special subclasses of chain graphs, criteria and algorithms to decide on Markov equivalence have been derived.
-For instance, a concentration graph model is Markov equivalent to a triangular system if and only if the concentration graph is chordal, i.e. it contains no chordless cycle in 4 or more nodes.
-Criteria for chordality of graphs have been given early, see e.g. [13], but efficient algorithms applicable to large graphs have been derived much later, see e.g. [27], [30].
+Independence equivalence of two chain graphs means that the missing edges in the two graphs lead to the same set of independencies, i.e. specify an identical independence structure.
+For different special subclasses of chain graphs, criteria and algorithms to decide on independence equivalence have been derived.
+For instance, a concentration graph model can be independence equivalent to a triangular system if and only if the concentration graph is chordal, i.e. it contains no chordless cycle in 4 or more nodes.
+General results are still lacking for independence equivalence of the different types of chain graphs implied by Corollary 4.1.
+Criteria for chordality of graphs were given early, see e.g. [15], but efficient algorithms applicable to large graphs were derived only much later, see e.g. [29, 34].

-Similarly, the explicit forms of edge matrices, given in equations (4.6) for joint response chain graphs generated by a given parent graph, need to be complemented by computationally efficient algorithms for applications to large matrices.
-A general computational problem is to start with the zero structure in any given triangular decomposition of $\Sigma^{-1}$ and to obtain the implied structural zeros in a new block-triangular decomposition of $\Sigma^{-1}$ or of $\Sigma$ , i.e. to find the zeros that would be retained by corresponding symbolic matrix inversion.
-The problem is considerably more complex than checking for chordality of a concentration graph because of the blocking structure and because different components of block-triangular decompositions may require different types of edge.
+Similarly, the explicit forms of edge matrices, generated by a given parent graph, need to be complemented by computationally efficient algorithms for applications to very large matrices and graphs.
+One general computational problem is to start with the zero structure in any given triangular decomposition of Σ^{-1} and to obtain the implied structural zeros in a new block-triangular decomposition of Σ^{-1} or of Σ , i.e. to find the zeros that are retained by corresponding symbolic matrix inversion.
+The problem is considerably more complex than checking for chordality of a concentration graph because of the block structure and because different components of block-triangular decompositions may require the combination of different types of edge.

-Acknowledgement
+Acknowledgement.

-We thank the Swedish Research Society for support of the cooperation of D.R.
-Cox and N. Wermuth, as well as the German Research Society and the University of Mainz for research grants.
+We thank the Swedish Research Society for support of the cooperation of D. R. Cox and N. Wermuth, as well as the German Research Society and the University of Mainz for research grants.
 We also thank Søren Johansen, Ingram Olkin and the referees for their thoughtful and constructive comments.